 Construct an L-shaped rear dormer extending over the main roof and rear outrigger to provide two additional bedrooms and en-suite with a small terrace for added amenity space.

-Install two roof lights on the front roof slope to provide natural light and ventilation to the new staircase and landing.
+Install two roof lights on the front roof slope, and roof light on rear dormer to provide natural light and ventilation to the new staircase and landing.

-Materials used will match the existing property, including slate tiles for the roof and painted timber sash-style windows to maintain a cohesive appearance.
+Materials used will match the existing property, including clay tiles for the roof to maintain a cohesive appearance.

 Scale and Appearance